Exit: una storia personale: Plot

 Davide, who has gotten used to his brother's crises and ravings over the years, does not give his requests the least credence.
 He does not know – he cannot know – that Marco's plan has at least a semblance of plausibility.
 Indeed, the Dutch protocol on euthanasia extends to the category of mental distress.

 The day after the two of them talk, Marco runs away from the Community where he is living, and takes a train to Amsterdam, intent on completing his desperate mission.
-At the very moment when he’s trying to save his relationship with Nina (Marcella Braga), Davide is forced to acknowledge the gravity of the situation and leave for the Netherlands.
+At the very moment when he is trying to save his relationship with Nina (Marcella Braga), Davide is forced to acknowledge the gravity of the situation and leave for the Netherlands.
 Tired as she may be of watching what she considers to be a sadistic game, Nina is not prepared to leave Davide to face this crisis alone.
 The unexpected journey offers an opportunity for the couple to be together again, after a period of separation.

 On reaching Amsterdam, Marco loses himself in this city of bright lights and attractions.
 Almost forgetting why he travelled there in the first place, he roams around on a bike, with no particular place to go.
-He's very much cast adrift, but then he also feels more free than he ever has before.
+He is very much cast adrift, but then he also feels more free than he ever has before.
 Like a condemned man, he allows itself one last wish: an intimate relationship with a woman – a prostitute (Joanna Pavoni).